Parliamentary.ai

 Groups Affected

-• Renters: Will benefit from increased security of tenure, the right to keep pets, and protections against discrimination.
+• Renters: Gain increased security of tenure, protection against unfair rent increases, and the right to keep pets (subject to landlord consent).

 Powered by nyModel